 The W. Eugene Smith Memorial Fund, a not-for-profit corporation qualified under Section 501(c)(3) of the Internal Revenue Code, independently administers this grant which provides the selected 2019 recipient with a grant of $5,000.
 The award will be presented in a ceremony held in New York City on October 16, 2019.

 The Project Proposal should be titled and begin with a single paragraph summary of the project.
-The proposal description may be more fully described; however, this should be concise, journalistically realizable, and not exceed 1000 words.
+The proposal description may be more fully described; however, this should be concise, journalistically realizable, and not exceed 6000 characters (approximately 1100/1200 words).
 The applicant must indicate how they will use the Smith Grant to realize their project.

 Entrance Fee: 25 USD per project

 Application Fee Waiver: Through a partnership with the African Photojournalism Database, the Authority Collective, Diversify Photo, Foto Féminas, Natives Photograph, and Women Photograph, the Smith Fund will be making a select number of application fee waivers available to photographers seeking to apply to the Eugene Smith Grant and the Howard Chapnick Grant.
 Photographs who cannot afford the submissions fee should request a fee waiver from one of the following organizations before March 25, 2019.

 (APJD: email@example.com; Authority Collective: firstname.lastname@example.org; Diversity Photo: email@example.com; Foto Feminas: firstname.lastname@example.org; Natives Photograph: email@example.com; Women Photograph: firstname.lastname@example.org).